mdn/content/files/en-us/web/api/html_dom_api/microtask_guide/in_depth/index.md

 The use of [web workers](/en-US/docs/Web/API/Web_Workers_API), which allow the main script to run other scripts in new threads, help to alleviate this problem.
 A well-designed website or app uses workers to perform any complex or lengthy operations, leaving the main thread to do as little work as possible beyond updating, laying out, and rendering the web page.

-This is further alleviated by using [asynchronous JavaScript](/en-US/docs/Learn/JavaScript/Asynchronous) techniques such as [promises](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to allow the main code to continue to run while waiting for the results of a request.
+This is further alleviated by using [asynchronous JavaScript](/en-US/docs/Learn/JavaScript/Asynchronous) techniques such as {{jsxref("Global_Objects/Promise", "promises", "", 1)}} to allow the main code to continue to run while waiting for the results of a request.
 However, code running at a more fundamental level—such as code comprising a library or framework—may need a way to schedule code to be run at a safe time while still executing on the main thread, independent of the results of any single request or task.

 Microtasks are another solution to this problem, providing a finer degree of access by making it possible to schedule code to run before the next iteration of the event loop begins, instead of having to wait until the next one.